-The Patagonia region of Chile is a daisy chain of fjords and the massive glaciers that created them over millions of years.
-In Puerto Natales, we parked our truck and boarded a ship to travel around parts of the Southern Patagonia Ice Field and see some of the largest non-polar glaciers in the world on the 4-day/3-night Kewasker Route trip with Cruceros Skorpios.
+The Patagonia region of Chile is a daisy chain of glaciers and fjords created over millions of years.
+In Puerto Natales, we parked our truck for an adventure on board a ship traveling through parts of the Southern Patagonian Ice Field to see some of the largest non-polar glaciers in the world on the 4-day/3-night Kewasker Route trip with Cruceros Skorpios.

 Greek immigrant Constantino Kochifas Cárcamo arrived in Chile and worked as a fisherman.
-His job took him through the fjords and past the glaciers in the south of the country and he thought other people would also like to see the natural wonders of the Southern Patagonia Ice Field *the second largest non-polar ice field in the world* which covers 4,773 square miles (12,363 square km) and includes dozens of glaciers.
+His job took him through the fjords and past the glaciers in the south of the country and he thought other people would also like to see the natural wonders of the Southern Patagonian Ice Field which is the second-largest non-polar ice field in the world covering 4,773 square miles (12,363 square km) including dozens of glaciers.

 Constantino worked hard bringing people through the fjords on a simple fishing boat and managed to save enough to build his first ship, the Skorpios I, which launched in 1978.
 The Skorpios fleet now includes dozens of cargo vessels and three Skorpios tourist boats with private cabins, bars, dining rooms, and smaller expedition boats for short tours from the ship.